 The cultivation of this plant is not necessary as it is abundant and easy to find.
-Gather fresh edible plants in May and July, as soon as flowers appear, it can be used fresh or be dried for later use as a herb.
+Gather fresh edible plants in May and July, as soon as flowers appear, they can be used fresh or be dried for later use as a herb.

-Common Chickweed is edible and very nutritious, high in vitamins and minerals, can be added to salads or cooked as a pot herb, tasting somewhat like spinach.
-The major plant constituents in chickweed are ascorbic acid, beta carotene, calcium, magnesium, niacin, potassium, riboflavin, thiamine, and zinc.
+Common Chickweed is edible and very nutritious, high in vitamins and minerals, can be added to salads or cooked as a potherb, tasting somewhat like spinach.
+The major plant constituents in chickweed are ascorbic acid, beta-carotene, calcium, magnesium, niacin, potassium, riboflavin, thiamine, and zinc.

 The whole plant is used in alternative medicine.
 A concoction of the whole plant is taken internally as a circulatory tonic.
 It is also used to relieve constipation, an infusion of the dried herb is used in coughs and hoarseness, and is beneficial in the treatment of kidney complaints.
 It is now believed that it is an effective antihistamine.

-The concoction is also used externally to treat rheumatic pains, wounds and ulcers.
+The concoction is also used externally to treat rheumatic pains, wounds, and ulcers.
 It can be applied as a medicinal poultice and will relieve any kind of Rosella and is effective wherever there are fragile superficial veins or itching skin conditions.